Prepping used to be a term that brought up images of paranoid people locked in military-style camps with watchtowers and guns pointing out.

 But this is just the start.

-As a newbie to prepping, start with stockpiling (and make sure you know how to store your stockpile properly!).
+As a newbie to prepping, start with stockpiling (and ensure you know how to store your stockpile correctly!).
 Over time, you will want to start researching and practicing these food prepping tactics:

 - Stockpile survival seeds